hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/semantic-html/cat-blog-page/README.md

 Below your `figure` element, add a `nav` element with a `ul` element nested inside.

 Inside the `ul` element, add three `li` elements.

+## Step 5

+Inside each of the `li` elements, you will need to have an anchor element.

+For the first anchor element, the text should be `About` and the `href` attribute value should be `"#about"`.
+The hash symbol in front of the `about` represents an `id` name which be added later on in the project.

+For the second anchor element, the text should be `Posts` and the `href` attribute value should be `"#posts"`.

+For the third anchor element, the text should be `Contact` and the `href` attribute value should be `"#contact"`.